Don’t risk making that blocked drain or leaky pipe worse. These are the jobs that you need to call a plumber for.

 How much do Japanese toilets cost?
 Do they use more energy?

-You can purchase an entry-level Japanese toilet for less than $2,000, although top-of-the-range models can cost upwards of $33,000.
-Japanese toilets can be more affordable than installing both a toilet and a bathroom bidet, since they combine the two in one appliance.
+You can purchase an entry-level Japanese toilet seat for less than $2,000, while top-of-the-range toilet suites can cost upwards of $33,000.
+Japanese toilets can be more affordable than installing both a toilet and a bathroom bidet, because they combine the two in one appliance.

 You will also, of course, spend far less on toilet paper.
-This also helps curb the deforestation required to create toilet paper in the first place.
+This also helps curb the environmental impact of toilet paper production.

 How are Japanese toilets installed?